arzuino/arzuinoTWEAKS/README.md

 ![Admin Control Panel Screenshot](/assets/images/adminCPbook.png)

 ## Crop Growing
-*(Time decreased to 3 seconds, it would normaly do this after 5 minutes, or when it would despawns)*
+*(Time decreased to 3 seconds, it would normaly do this after 5 minutes, or when it would despawn)*
 ![Crop Growing GIF](/assets/images/cropGrowing.gif)

 # Instalation